Escape Mediocrity: How To Become A Better Drummer

 This is the stuff that can reignite your drumming inspiration, to turn average drummers into great ones.

-They say drums are an easy instruments to learn, but one of the most difficult to master.
+They say drums are an easy instrument to learn, but one of the most difficult to master.
 This can feel painfully true for drummers who have played for a while, but just can’t seem to make it past what feels like a plateau of mediocrity.

 So, how do you get better at drums?

 Hours and hours of aimless tapping or jamming are not going to get the job done: You need to 1) identify which areas of your playing require the most attention, then 2) tailor your practice to these.
 Beyond this, there are also some key skills that separate great drummers from average ones.

 Whether it’s drum pad exercises to polish your chops, tightening up your feet with kick drum work, developing discipline when trying to drum faster, or simply experimenting with your sound, focused and targeted practice must be a regular part of your routine.
 Importantly, your practice should also revolve around tangible goals.

 This type of focus is what separates pro drummers from mediocre ones, so working this into your practice routine can really help you take your drumming to the next level.

 If you feel like you’ve hit a plateau with your drumming, this page should help lift you out of it.